Self-calibrating optical galaxy cluster selection bias using cluster, galaxy, and shear cross-correlations: Summary

 \section{Summary}

-Using mock catalogues of galaxies and galaxy clusters based on N-body simulations and HOD models, we assess the efficacy of using cluster lensing, cluster--galaxy cross-correlations, and galaxy auto-correlations to self-calibrate the optical cluster selection bias.
+Using mock catalogues of galaxies and galaxy clusters based on N-body simulations and HOD models, we assess the efficacy of using cluster lensing, cluster--galaxy cross-correlation functions, and galaxy auto-correlation functions to self-calibrate the optical cluster selection bias.
 Although cluster selection bias is mostly due to projection effects, we have found that the selection bias is present even in 3D correlation functions and extends to $\approx 100 ~ \hiMpc$.
 Using the 2D correlation functions, $\wpcm$, $\wpcg$, and $\wpgg$, we show that the selection bias can be calibrated self-consistently at scales larger than $10 ~ \hiMpc$ (Fig.~\ref{fig:wp}).
-We perform a likelihood analysis using a data vector derived from simulations and analytic covariance matrices assuming DES-like survey conditions (5000 deg$^2$, 10 source galaxies per arcmin$^2$, and focusing on the lowest redshift bin $0.2 < z < 0.35$ and large scale 10--100 $\hiMpc$).
+We perform a likelihood analysis using a data vector derived from simulations and analytic covariance matrices assuming a DES-like survey condition (5000 deg$^2$, 10 source galaxies per arcmin$^2$, and focusing on the lowest redshift bin $0.2 < z < 0.35$ and large scale 10 -- 100 $\hiMpc$).
 We find that $\OmegaM$ and $\sigma_8$ are constrained at the 4.1\% and 12.4\% levels respectively and exhibit only mild degeneracy.
-The bias parameters $\bc$ and $\bg$ are strongly degenerate with each other and are constrained at 10\%.
+The cluster bias $\bc$ and galaxy bias $\bg$ are strongly degenerate with each other and are constrained at 10\%.

 The constraints forecasted here are modest due to the conservative scale cuts we use.
-We have discussed strategies for pushing the modelling to small scales and applying the analysis to real data.
-Optical cluster cosmology is currently at a crossroads because of the various newly uncovered systematic biases.
+We have discussed strategies for pushing the modelling to small scales and applying the method to real data.
+Optical cluster cosmology is at a crossroads because of the newly uncovered systematic biases.
 The success of future cluster experiments would likely require a concerted effort of self- and cross-calibrations of cluster selection bias.